MCModInfo/modinfo/README.md

 ModInfo is a library which allows a mod for Minecraft to provide some simple, **anonymous** information to the mod developer about Minecraft and their mod.
 This is done by sending a simple HTTP message to a Google Analytics server.

-Some of the really useful information for a mod developer is knowing what version of their mod is being used, the version of Minecraft which needs to be supported, and what language translations may be needed.
+Some of the really useful information for a mod developer is:
+* Knowing what version of their mod is being used
+* Knowing which versions of Minecraft needs to be supported
+* Learning what the preferred language of their users may be
+* Getting error reports when something goes wrong in their code

 ## Privacy Guaranteed